Fall 2025 Preliminary Conference Agenda

 Risky Business: Inside the Movement to Modify Risk Adjustment

-Chair: Katie Boyer, aglion health
+Chair: Katie Boyer, Agilon Health

 Risk adjustment is a critical element of risk-bearing models like MA, MSSP and ACO REACH to ensure benchmarks adequately capture patient complexity.
 However, the controversy over its role in increasing Medicare spending places VBC models in a precarious position.
 Skepticism and scrutiny are increasing across the federal policy landscape, prompting many to begin exploring alternative models.
 Learn from those leading the way on novel risk model development and hear multiple perspectives on how a new approach would impact risk-based VBC models.